See how our alumni are evangelizing, and engaging the culture

 Most Rev. J. Augustine Di Noia, O.P., Assistant (Adjunct) Secretary of the Congregation for the Doctrine of the Faith, gave the homily for the Angelicum’s Mass for the Feast of St. Aquinas, held at SS.
 Dominic and Sixtus Church in Rome.

 In America, Fr.
 Ireneusz Ekiert, O.SS.T.
-(MDiv 1999), the administrator of Mary Help of Christians Church in Parkland, Florida, discussed how he is ministering in a parish community which was effected by the Stoneman Douglas High School shooting, just one mile away.
+(MDiv 1999), the administrator of Mary Help of Christians Church in Parkland, Florida, discussed how he is ministered in a parish community which was impacted by the Stoneman Douglas High School shooting, just one mile away.

 Fr.
 Pius Pietrzyk, O.P.
 (MDiv, STB ‘06; STL ‘09), Chairman of the Department of Pastoral Studies and Assistant Professor of Canon Law at St. Patrick’s Seminary and University, commented on provision of general absolution in the National Catholic Reporter.
 The story focuses on Bishop Larry Silva’s general absolution to a congregation during the recent ballistic missile attack scare in Hawaii.